ANRGUSC/pyREM/README.md

 Example usage: `total_exposure(5)`

-- plots.py: This python file imports the six functions from REM.py and contains a series of functions that when called will generate the plots of our numerical results.
-Each function takes time as an input and outputs each figure.
+- plots.py: This python file imports the functions from REM.py and contains a series of functions that will generate figures of the numerical results when called.
+Each function takes in time as an input and outputs the corresponding plot for the respective variable(s).

 Example usages:
 `proximity_plot(5)